 Now, something astounding happens as we ascend to meet the Lord.
 This is spoken about in 1 Corinthians 15…

 “Behold, I tell you a mystery; we shall not all sleep [a euphemism, a figure of speech, to say we shall not all die], but we shall all be changed, in a moment, in the twinkling of a eye…”

 When Jesus comes, His followers are going to be changed in the blink of an eye.
 Our mortal “earthy” bodies, that are subject to death and disease and so forth, will “be changed” into incorruptible, immortal “heavenly” bodies (1 Cor.
 15:48)…bodies that will be fit for Heaven, fit for eternity.
 Aren’t you looking forward to that?
 Everyone over 40 says, “Amen!”

 So, Jesus will usher His followers to Heaven where we will enjoy fellowship with Him and all our friends and family who knew the Lord.
 What a wonderful reunion that is going to be!
-Do you have a loved one in Heaven?Christian, you are going to see them again!
+Do you have loved ones in Heaven?Christian, you are going to be with them again!
 What a blessing that will be!

 While we are there in Heaven, we will also be rewarded for our faithful use of the gifts and resources God has given us in this life.
 Paul talks about the believer’s day of rewards in 1 Corinthians 3:13–15 and 2 Corinthians 5:10.

 What will be happening on the Earth while we are with the Lord in Heaven?
 Well, that brings us to the third major event I want to discuss…